uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/index.rst

 The library is comprised of the following components:

-- A subset of the `C++ standard`_ library which you can use with buffers and data parallel kernels.
+- :doc:`Parallel API <parallel_api>`:

-- Parallel STL algorithms, complemented with execution policies and companion APIs for running on oneAPI devices.
+  * Parallel algorithms, complemented with execution policies and companion APIs for running on oneAPI devices.
-  (See :doc:`Extensions to Parallel STL <pstl>`.)

-- Extensions: an additional set of library classes and functions that are known to be useful in practice but are not yet included into C++ or SYCL specifications.
-(See :doc:`Specific API of oneDPL <extensions>`.)
+  * An additional set of library classes and functions that are known to be useful in practice but are not yet included into C++ or SYCL specifications.

+- :doc:`SYCL Kernels API <sycl_kernels_api>`:

+  * A subset of the `C++ standard`_ library which can be used with buffers and data parallel kernels.

+  * Support of random number generation including engines and distributions.

+  * Various utilities in addition to C++ standard functionality.

 .. toctree::

    common.rst
-   stdlib.rst
-   pstl.rst
-   extensions.rst
+   parallel_api.rst
+   sycl_kernels_api.rst

 .. _`C++ Standard`: https://isocpp.org/std/the-standard